What is a DPA compliant set-up?

 What is Casper / Jamf?
 Do I have to have this on a device the University purchases?
 Colleagues who bought Apple devices previously don't have this installed.

 Jamf (formerly Casper) is used to provide inventory information, install anti-virus and Office software.
 It allows self-service install of applications and devices can be secured or wiped remotely if they are lost or stolen.
-It allows the University to patch Apple devices but this is not enforced.
+It allows the University to patch Apple devices.

 I want to buy an iPad.
 Is there a UEA configuration?

 Yes.
 Jamf (formerly Casper) is installed on all UEA IPad.
 It provides inventory information, MS Office software and allows access to self-service install of applications only.
 Casper can be used to wipe the device remotely if the device is reported as lost or stolen.
 No other configuration changes to IPads are made by UEA.

 Can I share an iPad with colleagues using a generic account?

 No. iPads have been designed for use by individuals, it is not possible to create multiple accounts.
 UEA has an obligation to ensure individuals login.
 In the event of an information security incident or police investigation it is essential that individuals can be identified.

 What applications can I install on an 'off-campus' device?

 You can install any application your faculty, school or department has a licence for.
 UEA has a number of site licences for applications that allow you to install them on UEA devices used away from the University.
 See learn.uea.ac.uk 'UEA software download' for details.
 You will not be able to access the UEA Applications Catalogue.

 I work in an office and need a standard device